Revised

 A young woman shaking hands with an older man as a young man looks on.

-Verbal farm leases are a tradition in Missouri agriculture.
-Oral farm leases continue to make up around one-half of all farm leases.
-Two parties, a landowner and a tenant, discuss a rental farm, the method of sharing expenses and income, and shake hands.
-They’ve made a verbal rental agreement.
-Many agricultural leases are formed this way.
-Unfortunately, informal verbal leases cannot cover all of the problems and possible conflicts that may arise under leases.
-It is important for landowners and prospective tenants to know the laws that control verbal and written agreements.
+Verbal farm leases have been used in Missouri agriculture for many decades.
+When two parties — a landowner and a tenant — discuss a rental farm and the method of sharing expenses and income, and then shake hands, they have made a verbal, or oral, rental agreement.
+About half of all farm leases are verbal agreements.
+Unfortunately, it is hard for an informal verbal lease to cover all issues and possible conflicts that could arise.
+Before entering into a lease, it is important for landowners and prospective tenants to know the laws that control verbal and written agreements.

 A dispute arises when a disagreement over contract terms cannot be settled.
-Memories fade, circumstances change or the parties involved can change — all of which lead to questions over the terms of the lease.
-This can lead to a costly lawsuit and a loss of valuable farming time.
-Making a written agreement will not prevent a lawsuit in all situations.
-But the terms of written agreements are not as subject to dispute as verbal agreements and a well-written farm lease will cover and address the “gaps” that are inevitable in a verbal lease.
+Memories fade, circumstances change or the parties involved can change — all of which can raise questions over the terms of the lease and possibly lead to a costly lawsuit and a loss of valuable farming time.
+Making a written agreement will not prevent a lawsuit in all situations, but the terms of written agreements are more clear and well defined than the terms of a verbal agreement.
+A quality written lease will include more details than a verbal agreement.
+A written lease that is recorded with the county recorder provides the best protection for both parties.

-This publication deals with problems of lease duration, notice of termination, invalid verbal agreements, subleases and assignments, death of a landlord or tenant, life estates, security for rent, holdover remedies, sharecropper agreements, and the rights, duties and liabilities of both the landlord and the tenant.
-With regard to the landlord-tenant relationship, some parts of the law are not clear.
-Also, landlord-tenant cases are often settled out of court because of the amount of money involved.
+This publication deals with problems of lease duration; notice of termination; invalid verbal agreements; subleases and assignments; death of a landlord or tenant; life estates; security for rent; holdover remedies; sharecropper agreements; and the rights, duties and liabilities each party.
+With regard to the landlord-tenant relationship, some parts of the law are unclear.
+Also, landlord-tenant cases are often settled out of court because of the cost and expense involved in a court case.
 Therefore, there are not answers to every question that might arise.
 Some answers, given by courts, were expressed many years ago when farming practices were much different.
 Courts today might give a different answer.

-This publication is merely a guideline to help you understand problems and risks created with verbal agricultural leases.
+This publication merely shares guidelines to aid in understanding problems and risks created with verbal agricultural leases.
 It is for informational purposes only and does not constitute a substitute for competent legal advice.
-Check with an attorney for legal advice regarding your specific situation.
+Check with an attorney for legal advice regarding specific situations.

 Lease duration

-A verbal agricultural lease for less than one year is the same as tenancy at will (Section 441.060, No. 1, Revised Statutes of Missouri [RSMO]).
-It would be specifically enforceable (valid) for the stated time period and is not invalidated by the statute of frauds, which generally requires certain agreements to be in writing in order to be enforceable.
+A verbal agricultural lease for less than one year is the same as tenancy at will (Section 441.060, No. 1, Revised Statutes of Missouri [RSMo]).
+It would be specifically enforceable, or valid, for the stated time period and is not invalidated by the statute of frauds, which generally requires certain agreements to be in writing to be enforceable.

-A periodic tenancy, year-to-year, is created when the agricultural tenant holds over (keeps possession of the land) for another year.
+A periodic tenancy, year-to-year, is created when the agricultural tenant holds over (i.e., keeps possession of the land) for another year.
 Common law is applicable to convert a tenancy at will into a periodic tenancy, year-to-year.
 A periodic tenancy is continuous and of indefinite duration.
-At each anniversary of the verbal agreement, the lease continues, unless notice of termination is given.
+At each anniversary of the verbal agreement, the lease continues unless notice of termination is given.
 A verbal lease for longer than one year is generally invalid under the Missouri statute of frauds.
-Under an invalid oral lease, farmland is in a year-to-year tenancy.
+Under an invalid verbal lease, farmland is in a year-to-year tenancy.

 These rules are generally applicable to verbal agricultural leases.
 If the property is not being used for agricultural purposes, a verbal lease that is held over will be considered as a month-to-month tenancy.